MARCH LITERARY BIRTHDAYS

 - Sir Richard Francis Burton (1821; d.1890), English explorer, translator, travel book writer, one of the first Englishmen to explore Arabia and reach Mecca

-- South African novelist and autobiographer Peter [Henry] Abrahams (1919; some sources say born March 3), a key figure in South Africa's literary heritage
+- South African novelist and autobiographer Peter [Henry] Abrahams (1919; some sources say born March 3; d.2017), a key figure in South Africa's literary heritage

 - New Jersey-born novelist Philip Roth (1933)